-- 3. When this process is exhausted, and if there still remains a tie, the teams with the same highest score will share both the titles and prizes equally. - 4.
-In the event of a tie in the individual categories, the following process will be applied based on the highest score in the following order: - Taste/Aroma - Texture/Tenderness - Visual appearance - Creativity - 5.
-Final decisions and interpretations will be deliberated upon by the head judge, the president of the accredited organisation country, and the president of the WBQA or their nominee.
+- 5. Final decisions and interpretations will be deliberated upon by the head judge, the president of the accredited organisation country, and the president of the WBQA or their nominee.
 Their decisions are final.
 Representations from a team may be accompanied by a captain of that team plus a president of that national country. - 6.
-The interpretation of the WBQA rules and regulations are the responsibility of the WBQA Representative at the contest, and their decisions are final.
-The WBQA Representative may not deviate from, or change any WBQA rule, for any contest for any reason.
+The interpretation of the WBQA rules and regulations are the responsibility of the W Representative at the contest, and their decisions are final.
+The WBQA Representative not deviate from, or change any WBQA rule, for any contest for any reason.